The entrepreneur’s dilemma is usually quite simple:

 I had the idea to invent the first leather watch strap without holes and needed to figure out how to manufacture it.
 Lucky for me, I used to live in China and speak Mandarin.

-Even then, I still had to go through the process of creating my own brand.
+Even then, I still had to go through this whole process to create my own private label product and brand.
 That brand eventually grew to just over six figures in the first year.
 Before that first year of sales though, it took us about five months to manufacture a prototype.

 Watch strap I invented

-Now, I launch ecommerce stores with custom products that have generated over $23,000 in sales in under a week, just like we did with the Conor McGregor “F You” suits.
+Now, I launch ecommerce stores with custom private label products that have generated over $23,000 in sales in under a week, just like we did with the Conor McGregor “F You” suits.

-Helping people manufacture in China and create awesome brands is what I do full time through Sourcify, the world’s fastest growing sourcing platform.
+Helping people manufacture in China and create awesome products and brands is what I do full time through Sourcify, the world’s fastest growing sourcing platform.

 Enough about me, let’s learn the ins and outs of creating private label products in China.